UK hosts vaccine summit amid calls for free virus vaccine

 Gates acknowledged there could be some benefit to countries that funded vital vaccine research but called for a “system of allocating doses to those most at risk, and making sure that even the countries that can’t compete financially for that access, that they’re considered — their health workers, their elderly.”

-The summit raised $8.8 billion, exceeding its target, and British Prime Minister Boris Johnson said he hoped it would mark “the moment when the world comes together to unite humanity in the fight against disease.”
+British Prime Minister Boris Johnson said he hoped Thursday’s gathering would mark “the moment when the world comes together to unite humanity in the fight against disease.”

+But Michael Head, a senior research fellow in global health at the University of Southampton, noted that in the past such sentiments have not always been backed by action.

+“It’s one thing to make some sweeping statement about how important equitable access is and that we’re all going to play nicely,” he said.
+“But in reality, that can be turned on its head in the weeks and months ahead.

 About a dozen vaccine candidates are in early stages of testing in thousands of people around the world.
 There are no guarantees any will work but there’s increasing hope that at least some could be ready by the end of the year.
 Oxford University is beginning an advanced study involving 10,000 volunteers; the U.S. is preparing for even larger studies in July that involve 30,000 people each testing different candidates, including Oxford’s and one made by the National Institutes of Health and Moderna Inc.